bkavlak/rumi-verse-builder/src/content/blog/poetika/artificial-intelligence-creativity.md

 When I play a melancholy melody, it's informed by actual experiences of sadness – lost relationships, failed projects, the ache of unfulfilled dreams.
 AI can mimic the sound of melancholy, but it has never felt it.

 ### Cultural Context
 My musical choices are shaped by growing up listening to specific records, attending particular concerts, living through historical moments.
-AI has access to all music ever recorded but has experienced none of it.
+AI has access to all praxis ever recorded but has experienced none of it.

 ### Physical Embodiment
 The way I press piano keys is influenced by the slight arthritis in my left hand, the muscle memory of decades of practice, the physical fatigue of a long recording session.
 AI operates in a disembodied realm of pure information.